 Having the necessary sales and networking skills

 Besides having the necessary training space, this is the most important aspect about working for yourself.
-After all, you will not have any clients if you do not have a network of people and the ability to sell yourself and your skills.
+After all you will not have any clients if you do not have a network of clients with the ability to sell yourself and your skills.
 These are two skills that you will have to actively study and practice.
 One good way of finding potential new clients is to let your current clients know that you are looking for more work and to help you spread the word by asking their friends and family.
 Something that is necessary for you to have is an awesome business card!
 This is a fantastic way to promote yourself and also gives potential clients an easy way to find your contact information to get a hold of you.
 You should be handing these cards out like hot cakes!
 Don’t worry about the price, you can usually get approximately 1000 cards printed out for $10-$20.
 Once your name starts spreading around town, you will have a list of potential clients.
 At this point you need to reach out to each of them individually to sell yourself and your services.
 There are literally dozens of books written about sales techniques that you can read but in general just be yourself, be confident and be extremely helpful.
 Even if you don’t make the sale to a specific individual, if they remember that you are very helpful and you made a good impression they might recommend your services to a friend or family member!

 Continuing your personal education is important!

 Most of the certifications that I know of require you to show proof of continuing education every 2 to 3 years in order to get recertified through them.
 Most certifying agencies either use continuing education credits (CEC’s) or continuing education units(CEU’s).
 There is no real difference between these two, they are just a way to measure how much continuing education you have received.
 There are multiple different places that you can receive continuing education from.
-If you look online for “fitness workshops in my area” you should be able to find some weekend workshops that offer continuing education ranging on various topics.
-Another option is to either get a separate certification (like ACE or NASM) or an advanced certification from either your current certifying agency or another.
+If you look online for “fitness workshops in my area” you should be able to find some the weekend workshops that offer continuing education ranging on various topics.
+Another option is to either get a separate certification or an advanced certification from either your current certifying agency or another.
 In my experience, almost all certifications transfer over as valid continuing education for big-name certifications.
 It is always a good option to get additional certifications because it will make you a more diverse trainer and you will be able to work with a wider range of clients.
 The last option is also the cheapest option that I know of to get continuing education.
 A website called exerciseetc.com is a great place to get home study materials and the ability to take an online test.
 Some of these programs will cost you less than $100 and will fulfill most certifications continuing education requirements!
 Check out my article on the cheapest continuing education credits if you need them right now.

 Advanced certifications and specializing with personal training

-How to become a personal trainer Conclusion
+Conclusion on How to become a personal trainer